 Overtime costs and agency fees continually erode the provider’s bottom line but are difficult to prevent.
-When employees call out sick or the census values change, schedulers scramble to fill the need, often turning to their most reliable or visible employees.
+When employees call out sick or the census values change, schedulers scramble to fill the need.
+They often turning to their most reliable or visible employees.
 In many cases, employees feel obliged to work longer hours to cover for an absent co-worker or care for needy residents.
 In other cases, the gap remains unfilled.
 To avoid this noncompliance when they can’t find someone quickly, many administrators call a nursing agency and hire costly contract workers to fill the void.

 Since they can’t deliver real-time exception reports when an open shift occurs, many workforce management software providers, like Kronos, cannot quickly close scheduling gaps, let alone prevent them.
 Consequently, skilled nursing and senior care watch their overtime and agency costs escalate.

 How SmartLinx reduces overtime and agency fees